envisioning/vocab/vocab/parametric-memory.md

 ---
 category: ARCH, CORE
+generality:
+- 0.62
+- 0.605
+- 0.59
+- 0.575
+- 0.56
+- 0.545
+- 0.53
 slug: parametric-memory
 summary: Memory architecture where specific memories or facts are stored using parameterized models, often used to improve efficiency in storing and retrieving information in machine learning systems.
 title: Parametric Memory
 ---